sharkshadix/agritech/README.md

 ### 1. Crop Recommendation
-AgriGo analyzes soil properties like nitrogen, phosphorus, potassium (NPK) levels, moisture, temperature, and rainfall to suggest the most suitable crops for your farm.
+AgriTech analyzes soil properties like nitrogen, phosphorus, potassium (NPK) levels, moisture, temperature, and rainfall to suggest the most suitable crops for your farm.
 This ensures optimized crop selection tailored to your unique environmental conditions.

 ### 2. Fertilizer Suggestions
-Using data such as soil type, pH, temperature, and the selected crop, AgriGo provides precise fertilizer recommendations.
+Using data such as soil type, pH, temperature, and the selected crop, AgriTech provides precise fertilizer recommendations.
 These suggestions help maintain soil health, improve crop growth, and maximize overall yield efficiency.

 ### 3. Crop Disease Detection
-With just an uploaded image of your crop, AgriGo’s AI-powered image recognition system identifies diseases and evaluates plant health.
+With just an uploaded image of your crop, AgriTech’s AI-powered image recognition system identifies diseases and evaluates plant health.
 This allows for quick interventions to protect your crops and prevent widespread damage.

 ![Disease Detection](https://user-images.githubusercontent.com/83681204/159994252-6e44cd8e-4d20-4dcb-9e22-c0e35756fe1c.png)